gabrielkim13/aspnetcore-oracle-caching/README.md

 - [X] All tests passing
 - [ ] Properly documented code
-- [ ] Means of publishing this package to NuGet under it's intended name, i.e. `Microsoft.Extensions.Caching.Oracle`
+- [ ] Means of publishing this package to NuGet under its intended name, i.e. `Microsoft.Extensions.Caching.Oracle`

 ## Authors